prashantofficial05/Prime-Video-User-Engagement-Churn-Analysis/README.md

   - **Genre-Based Targeting:** Use top genres (Drama, Thriller) to promote similar content.
   - **A/B Testing:** Test personalized recommendations for new users in their first week.
   - **Plan Optimization:** Offer incentives or content bundles to retain Premium subscribers.
-  - **Product Experimentation:** Integrate ML churn prediction to proactively reach at-risk users.
+  - **Product Experimentation:** Integrate ML churn prediction to reach at-risk users proactively.